pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 ## Overview

-Pachyderm state is stored in two main places
+MLDM state is stored in two main places
 (See our high-level [architecture diagram](../../../deploy-manage#overview)):

 - an **object-store** holding Pachyderm's data.
 - a PostgreSQL instance made up of **one or two databases**: `pachyderm` holding Pachyderm's metadata and `dex` holding authentication data.

-Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL database(s) (see above), in a consistent state, at a given point in time.
+Backing up a MLDM cluster involves snapshotting both the object store and the PostgreSQL database(s) (see above), in a consistent state, at a given point in time.

-Restoring it involves re-populating the database(s) and the object store using those backups, then recreating a Pachyderm cluster.
+Restoring it involves re-populating the database(s) and the object store using those backups, then recreating a MLDM cluster.

 {{% notice note %}}
 - Make sure that you have a bucket for backup use,  separate from the object store used by your cluster.
 - Depending on the reasons behind your cluster recovery, you might choose to use an existing vs. a new instance of PostgreSQL and/or the object store.
 {{% /notice %}}

-## Manual Back Up Of A Pachyderm Cluster
+## Manual Back Up Of A MLDM Cluster

 Before any manual backup: